Joe Manchin to vote against President Biden’s proposed gas tax holiday - NewsBreak

 This would cut $0.18 per gallon on gas and $0.24 on diesel for drivers.

-The average gas price in West Virginia is $4.903 per gallon.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The average gas price in West Virginia is $4.903 per gallon, according to AAA .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0